 Things to be careful about.

-- Maintain a good relationship with your guarantor.
+- Maintain a good relationship with the person guaranteeing your loan.

 - Make sure they understand the risks involved.

-- If you default on your payments, your guarantor will be responsible to pay on your behalf.
+- If you default on your payments, they will be responsible to pay on your behalf.

 - If they are unable to pay as well, they could lose their home.